MrAnnihilaToR/-LilyGo-T3_V1.6.1-ESP32-TTGO-LoRa32-868-915-Mhz-To-Helium-Project-With-Downlink/README.md

+This project uses LMIC-Node with LilyGo-T3_V1.6.1 ESP32 TTGO LoRa32 868-815 MHz and the idea of the project is to control the behaviour of the sent uplinks via the downlinks messages.
+For example if the user sent '3' as downlink message, the uplink to be strictly changed for that sent symbol.
+The idea is to use commands {'1', '2', '3', '4'} as downlinks for changing the uplink.

 This repository contains LMIC-node, an example LoRaWAN application for a node for The Things Network.
 Get your node quickly up and running with LMIC-node.